 THURSDAY, 5 NOVEMBER 2015

-My position since at least “To talk about God” has been as follows: You cannot believe in “God” without defining “God”.
+My position since at least “To talk about God” (written in November 2001) has been as follows: You cannot believe in “God” without defining “God”.
 And when you have defined “God”, you have created an idol – like Moses’ brother Aaron created an idol of gold and jewellery, so people do it with words.

 FRIDAY, 6 NOVEMBER 2015